defenseunicorns/uds-package-confluence/docs/troubleshooting.md

 ### Incident Aug 8, 2024

-I deployed the bundle, saw it succeeded but was missing the clusterrole, so I added the clusterrole and binding then restarted the pod.
+I deployed the bundle, saw it succeeded but was missing the clusterrole, so I added the clusterrole and binding and then restarted the pod.
 That caused this error.

-I suspected error #12, restarting part way through the Setup Wizard so erased the namespaces for Confluence and the Postgre DB, then redeployed.
+I suspected error #12, _restarting part way through the Setup Wizard_ so erased the namespaces for Confluence and the Postgre DB, then redeployed.

 ## Set up error